 Recurring revenue and churn analysis reports are considered subscription management tools and are often used by sales managers and accountants to track important customer and contract metrics.
-Some of the key functionality in this type of report is that it tracks trends and variances for Monthly Recurring Revenue (MRR), new sales, upgrades, downgrades and churn.
+Key functionality in this type of report tracks trends and variances for Monthly Recurring Revenue (MRR), new sales, upgrades, downgrades and churn.
 It also shows customer count at the beginning and end of the current period.
 Charts and traffic lights simplifies the analysis.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Recurring Revenue and Churn Reports

 Companies and organizations use Recurring Revenue and Churn Reports to keep a keen eye on how their MRR and the underlying drivers are trending.
-When used as part of good business practices in a sales and customer service department, a company can improve its managers’ ability to quickly track the performance of their subscription business as well as reduce the chances that valuable time is lost if any opportunities or issues are discovered late.
+When used as part of good business practices in a sales and customer service department, a company can improve its managers’ ability to quickly track the performance of their subscription business, as well as, reduce the chances of losing valuable time if any opportunities or issues are discovered late.

 Recurring Revenue and Churn Report Example

 Here is an example of a Subscription Revenue Trend Report with MRR and churn analysis.

 You can find hundreds of additional examples here.